High-current implanter

 Finally, the third beamline extends to a multipurpose scattering chamber.
 Most prominently, the set-up allows to depth-profile ¹¹B and ¹⁸O using nuclear reactions.

 Implantations of various ion species for a large number of different applications are regularly requested both from industry and academic researchers.
-The wide range of available ion species allows us to address different requests from typical semiconductor dopants (B, Al, P, As, and others) over different metals (for example Fe, W) to light and heavy noble gases.
-We can vary irradiation flux and dose and, due to the high achievable beam current, can even perform implantations at very high doses.
+The wide range of available ion species allows us to address different requests: from typical semiconductor dopants (B, Al, P, As, and others) over different metals (for example Fe, W) to light and heavy noble gases.
+We can vary irradiation flux and dose and even select different ion charge states to reach ion energies exceeding the 350 keV corresponding to the designated acceleration voltage.
+Due to the high achievable beam current, we can perform implantations at very high doses.

 The target chamber is accessed via a clean room environment to ensure ultra-clean surfaces during sample preparation and mounting